James Joyce Tower and Museum: History

 The tower was leased from the War Office by Joyce's university friend Oliver St. John Gogarty, with the purpose of "Hellenising" Ireland.
 Joyce stayed there for six days, from 9 to 14 September in 1904.
 Gogarty later attributed Joyce's abrupt departure to a midnight incident with a loaded revolver.

-The opening scenes of Ulysses are set the morning after this incident.
+The opening scenes of Ulysses are set the morning after a fictionalised version of this incident.
 Gogarty is immortalised as "Stately, plump Buck Mulligan" (the opening words of the novel).

 The tower now contains a museum dedicated to Joyce and displays some of his possessions and other ephemera associated with Ulysses (e.g., "Plumtree's Potted Meat" pot).
 The living space is set up to resemble its 1904 appearance, and contains a ceramic panther to represent one seen in a dream by a resident.

 It was purchased in 1954 by architect Michael Scott who had built his house, Geragh next door in 1937 on a former quarry.
 In 1962, he donated the tower for the purpose of making it a museum.
 Michael Scott is co-founder, with financial assistance by John Huston, of the James Joyce Museum at the Joyce Tower.

 The Tower became a museum opening on 16 June 1962 through the efforts of Dublin artist John Ryan.
 Ryan also rescued the front door to 7 Eccles Street (now at the James Joyce Centre) from demolition and organised, with Brian O'Nolan, the first Bloomsday Celebration in 1954.

-The James Joyce Tower is open Thursday-Sunday, 10am-4pm Admission is free, though visits can be booked in advance on the website for a small donation.
+The James Joyce Tower is open Thursday–Sunday, 10am–4pm Admission is free, though visits can be booked in advance on the website for a small donation.
 The museum is run by the Friends of Joyce Tower Society on a voluntary basis.